manekinekko/catsify/README.md

 Catsify is a Cat names generator, hosted on Azure Static Web Apps.
 The tech stack consists of:

 - An [UI](./app) written in Angular v10 (preview).
-- An [API](./api) written in Rust, compiled to WASM and exposed through a Node.js serverless Functions.
+- An [API](./api) written in Rust, compiled to WASM and exposed through a Node.js serverless Function.